The beautiful Makarska Riviera follows a narrow stretch of coastline along Croatia’s Adriatic Sea coast.

-Main reason why the Makarska Riviera is not as busy as some other destinations, is probably the lack of accessibility.
+The main reason the Makarska Riviera is not as busy as some other destinations is the lack of accessibility.

-No international airport is directly serving the area, but closest is Split.
+No international airport directly serves the area, but Split is the closest.

-From Split you can take a transfer service to towns on Makarska riviera.
-It’s only around 85 minutes drive to Makarska.
+You can take a transfer service from Split to towns on Makarska Riviera.
+It’s only around an 85-minute drive to Makarska.

 When to Visit

-Sunny and relatively hot weather can be enjoyed at their best in July and August, when you can expect an average high of around 30C.
+Sunny and relatively hot weather can be enjoyed at its best in July and August, when you can expect an average high of around 30C.

-Outside of the summer season the villages of the Riviera will be completely different – they’re not really geared up to receive tourists off-season, so while you could visit outside of the summer you shouldn’t expect all hotels, restaurants and shops to be open.
+Outside of the summer season, the villages of the Riviera will be completely different – they’re not geared up to receive tourists off-season, so while you could visit outside of the summer, you shouldn’t expect all hotels, restaurants and shops to be open.